fiskaltrust/middleware-demo/CPP/simple/SOAP/echo/README.md

 To build the SOAP interface the wsdl file for the fiskaltrust.Interface is needed.

+It is provided in the `./src` folder.

-You can find this file in the folder [`/dist/WSDL`](https://github.com/fiskaltrust/interface-doc/tree/master/dist/WSDL) in the [fiskaltrust.Interface](https://github.com/fiskaltrust/interface-doc) repository.
+You can also find this file in the folder [`/dist/WSDL`](https://github.com/fiskaltrust/interface-doc/tree/master/dist/WSDL) in the [fiskaltrust.Interface](https://github.com/fiskaltrust/interface-doc) repository.

 #### Manual